-All of JitBit’s plans come with a 21-day free trial, 24/7 support, and the option to upgrade, downgrade, or cancel anytime.
+All of JitBit’s plans come with a 10-day money back guarantee, 24/7 support, and the option to upgrade, downgrade, or cancel anytime.

 Founded in 2011, HappyFox is a relative newcomer on the help desk scene.
 We chose it as the best for ease of use because it balances a full suite of ticketing features with an intuitive and well-thought-out interface that can be customized to any type of view or workflow.

 HappyFox’s dashboard makes it easy for teams to manage ticket requests across multiple channels, including Twitter and Facebook.
-While you can communicate with users by phone via VoIP integrations, HappyFox recognizes that most customers prefer not to talk to a person on the phone and focuses more on live chat, email, and social network ticketing.
+While you can communicate with users by phone, HappyFox also provides communication through live chat, email, and social network ticketing.